We are now PSYPACT credentialed and can provide Telehealth to all participating states! Low Fee Therapy Now Available!

 Cecilia Franchi

-Cecilia (she/they) is a Psychotherapy Fellow at Lakeview Center for Psychotherapy.
+Cecilia (she/they) is a Senior Postgraduate Fellow at Lakeview Center for Psychotherapy.
 She holds a master’s degree in social work from the University of Pittsburgh, where she specialized in direct practice and received a certificate in gender, sexuality, and woman’s studies.
 Prior to joining Lakeview, she worked in community mental health for drug and alcohol treatment, bipolar disorder, and life transitions.
 She also has experience facilitating Dialectical Behavioral Therapy (DBT) groups.
 Cecilia uses an integrative, trauma-informed approach.
 She works to create a safe healing space where clients are met with compassion and respect.
 Cecilia specializes in mood disorders, substance abuse, women’s issues, gender and sexuality, and trauma.
 She sees adults, adolescents, children and couples for psychodynamic, integrative, and DBT therapy.

-Call (312)-448-7978
+Call 312-448-7978

 Email Cecilia